burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

     return new_data, train_scale
 ```

-As an input to our function we expect to send 3 or 4 variables.
+As an input to our function, we expect to send 3 or 4 variables.
 When dealing with the training set we're sending 3 variables:
 - training dataset (as pandas Dataframe)
 - list of columns to normalize
 - list of columns to scale

-When we're processing training data we have to define dataset for scaling/normalization process.
-This dataset is used to get values like **mean** or **standard diviation**.
-Because at the point of processing training dataset we don't have any external datasets, we're using training dataset.
+When we're processing training data we have to define the dataset for the scaling/normalization process.
+This dataset is used to get values like **mean** or **standard deviation**.
+Because at the point of processing the training dataset we don't have any external datasets, we're using the training dataset.
 At line 19 we're normalizing selected columns using `StandardScaler()`:

 ```python {numberLines: 17}
 if norm_cols: